keurfonluu/toughio/README.md

 * [**``pyvista``**](https://github.com/pyvista/pyvista): 3D plotting and mesh analysis through a streamlined interface for the Visualization Toolkit (VTK).

 Note that the results of a TOUGH simulation are sensitive to the quality of the mesh (ideally, it should satisfy the orthogonality condition).
-A mesh that contains too many ill-shaped cells can potentially lead to wrong results although the simulation converged successfully. **``toughio``** does not verify the quality of the mesh which is left to the discretion of the user.
+A mesh that contains too many ill-shaped cells can potentially lead to unexpected results although the simulation converged successfully. **``toughio``** does not verify the quality of the mesh which is left to the discretion of the user.

 ## Features